aximilli1212/peterhdd.github.io/_posts/2019-10-09-blue-ocean-in-jenkins.md

     /assets/images/blueoceanout.jpg 900w">

 As you can see from the output that the *stage* was executed and the *steps* which consisted of display `hello world` has worked.

+## Gradle Project In Blue Ocean

+First, navigate to the dashboard and click on *New Pipeline*, choose the repository, and the project and click on *create pipeline*.

+First lets perform a pull request and see what happens, to create a pull request, you need to create a new branch and then do some changes and commit.
+In my case I deleted the old `jenkinsfile` inside the new `dev` branch.
+Then you can click on *Compare & pull request*.

 *I hope you enjoyed reading this blue ocean tutorial, please feel free to leave any comments or feedback on this post!*